Kot Engenharia

 Figure 1.7: Profiles with failed connections in the pile-driving combination.
 [1]

-The flexibility check, responsible for calculating and evaluating the structure's displacements, was also carried out.
-The conclusion of this stage resulted in warnings for the platforms and flanges (main longitudinal profiles) of the boom.
-Although this does not affect the operation of the equipment, it is important to monitor these areas, as displacements above the permissible level can cause damage to non-structural elements and discomfort for users.
+In addition, a flexibility check—which involves calculating and evaluating structural displacements—was also performed.
+The conclusion of this stage resulted in warnings regarding the platforms and main longitudinal members of the boom.
+Although this does not affect the equipment’s operation, it is important to monitor these areas, as displacements exceeding the permissible limits may cause damage to non-structural elements and discomfort to users.

-Another important check for forklift trucks is global stability.
-As the forklift's undercarriage has three pivot points, the equipment's stability polygon will be a triangle, as shown in Figure 1.8.
-Thus, each edge of the triangle represents a possible tipping axis.
-All the minimum stability coefficients were found to be in line with the admissible values and the forklift was considered to have passed in this respect.
+Similarly, another important check for yard machines is overall stability.
+Since the forklift’s lower carriage has three pivot points, the equipment’s stability polygon will be a triangle, as shown in Figure 1.8.
+Thus, each side of the triangle represents an axis of potential tipping.
+It was verified that all minimum stability coefficients are within acceptable limits, and the forklift was deemed to have passed this requirement.

 Kot-08_structural-analysis-of-ore-stacker_Stability-triangle